sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/what-is-data-classification.md

 # What is data classification?

 Data classification allows you to determine and assign value to your organization's data, and is a very common starting point for governance.
-The Data classification process categorizes data by sensitivity and business impact in order to identify risks.
+The data classification process categorizes data by sensitivity and business impact in order to identify risks.
 Once data is classified, it can be managed in ways that protect sensitive or important data from theft or loss.

 ## Understand data risks, then manage them